 Fragments allow developers to group several elements without inserting extra nodes into the DOM.
 This helps to keep the DOM tree clean and optimize rendering.

-15. How do you Handle API Calls in React?
+15. How Do You Handle API Calls in React?

 16. What are React DevTools?